elatov/elatov.github.io/_posts/2014-04-21-esxi-macmini-62.md

        Description: iSCSI Software Adapter

-Now let&#8217;s check out our ZFS server and make sure we are allowed to connect.
+Now let's check out our ZFS server and make sure we are allowed to connect.
 After you SSH to the machine, check out your LUNs:

     root@zfs:~#sbdadm list-lu
     Found 2 LU(s)